parfumix/laravel-localization/README.md

 ### Configuration

-To regiter package you have to follow standart procedure registering serviceProvider class and Facade.
-But for the first open your configuration file located in **config/app.php** and search for array of providers:
+To register package you have to follow standart procedure registering serviceProvider class .Open your configuration file located in **config/app.php** and search for array of providers:

 ```php
   'providers' => [